Adventure: Facing the Frozen Tundra

 Access to a computer to watch the videos and research the concepts

-Ability to print the GEERling worksheets for them to plan their design and answer the research questions.
+Ability to print the GEERling worksheets for students to plan their design and answer the research questions

 Household materials needed to complete the hands-on component